tlh45342/hexrake/README.md

 Copyright 2003 Thomas Hamilton tlh45342@gmail.com
 hexrake is open source.
 See the license file for more information

-This module is created to perfomr the inverse task of HEXDUMP.
+This module is created to perform the inverse task of HEXDUMP.
 That is, to take a file created with hexdump and re-create the binary file it represents.

 ## Getting